google/periph/cmd/README.md

 * [periph-info](periph-info): Lists which periph drivers loaded and which failed.
-* [periph-setup](periph-setup): Modifies the host to enable more functionality (load drivers, install udev rules, etc).
 * [periph-smoketest](periph-smoketest): Runs one of the smoke test for the drivers.
 The smoke test differs from unit tests as they require real hardware to confirm that the driver being tested works.